Tips and Tools for Excellent Customer Service

 Glossier

 This newcomer to the skincare world proactively emails customers who recently purchased something to see if they have any questions.
-This is the proactive approach done right, as it not only shows they care, it can also head off any potentially unhappy customers who might be having an issue but may not have found the time or energy to get in touch with the company.
+This is the proactive approach done right, as it not only shows they care, but it can also head off any potentially unhappy customers who might be having an issue but may not have found the time or energy to get in touch with the company.

-What all of these examples have in common is the idea of putting the customer first—even when it means putting your people first.
+All of these examples have in common the idea of putting the customer first—even when it means putting your people first.
 These companies realized that without a dedicated customer base, they wouldn’t be able to exist, let alone thrive in today’s busy marketplace.
 With a few seemingly simple ideas: be human, responsive, and transparent, these companies provide us with a definitive, working definition of great customer service.

-Leave A Comment
+Leave a Comment